Web Address:

 Mission Statement:

-of the widest range and highest order."
-Today, we honor that mission by
+In 1854, David A. Sayre established Sayre School to provide an "education of the widest range and highest order."
+Today, we honor that mission by enabling students to become knowledgeable, productive, and contributing members of the community.

 General Information:

-in service to the school and the community.
-The curriculum strives to challenge
+Students may experience success in academics, in the arts, in athletics, and in service to the school and the community.
+The curriculum strives to challenge its students, establishing basic skills while stretching intellect and encouraging creativity.

 Respect among faculty and students is mutual, and the faculty is concerned about students as individuals.
 All members of the Sayre family - students, teachers, administrators, staff, parents, trustees and alumni - work together in a shared enterprise requiring the highest standards of commitment, effort and personal conduct.
 The faculty, from a variety of backgrounds and with diverse teaching styles, is excited about education and encouraged by an active professional development program.